Erzelj

+Name

+Erzelj was attested in historical documents as Sanctus Michael in 1275, Mersel and Reseglum in 1346, Erseb in 1367, Ersel in 1377, Vosel in 1490, and Arsell in 1499, among other variants.
+The initial E- is believed to reflect the older orthographic norm in Slovene, representing the name *Rzelj.
+The origin of the name is uncertain: it is not derived from Romance orsello 'bear cub', and it cannot be reliably derived from a personal name or saint's name.

 Churches

 There are two local churches in the settlement, belonging to the parish of Goče.
 Both are 15th-century buildings standing on Tabor Hill, and both were originally designed in the Gothic style and in the 18th century redesigned in the Baroque style.
 On the top of the hill stands St. Michael's Church, and at the foot of the hill stands St. Lawrence's Church.